rubyfu/RubyFu/module_0x1__basic_ruby_kung_fu/conversion.md

 [0x77d6b141].pack('V')
 ```

-It happens that sometime you get an error because because of none Unicode string issue.
+It happens that sometime you get an error because of none Unicode string issue.
 To solve this issue, just force encoding to UTF-8 but most of the time you will not face this issue

 ```ruby
 [0x77d6b141].pack('V').force_encoding("UTF-8")